bitwalt/testnet-playground/README.md

-# StackUP Bitcoin LN-Playground

-Bitcoin-LN **Testnet** Playground with high-level code and python api.
+# Testnet Bitcoin-LN Playground

-The aim of this project is to speed-up a development playground over bitcoin and LN.
+The aim of this project is to speed-up a development environment over BP-LNP.
+Python binding and libraries are providid in order to develop over the LN protocol on a Layer-3 perspective.

+Only **testnet** and **regtest** are supported.

+The playground is based on a series of docker containers, orchestrated by a docker-compose file.

+Tested on Raspberry Pi 4, Macbook Pro Intel Core, Macbook Air M1

 ## Docker
 Install docker and docker-compose, skip if already installed
 ```
-chmod +x install_docker.sh
+chmod +x scripts/install_docker.sh
-./install_docker.sh
+sudo ./scripts/install_docker.sh
 ```

 ## Modify environment variables
-Define your specs in .env:
+Define your specs in *config* file:

  - Architecure: x86, ARM
+ - Bitcoin Network: regtest
  - BitcoinCore version: 22.0
- - LND version: 1.x
+ - LND version: v0.14.3-beta
- - Network: testnet
- - Blockchain directory: /mnt/bitcoin/blockchain
- - RPC user:password

-If you want you can modify bitcoin.conf for more settings.
-Take a look to: [bitcoin-core-config-generator](https://jlopp.github.io/bitcoin-core-config-generator/)
+ Take a look to: [bitcoin-core-config-generator](https://jlopp.github.io/bitcoin-core-config-generator/) for more settings about *bitcoin.conf*.

 ## Running all
-Run all with
+This command will generate config files (env, bitcoin.conf, lnd.conf) and docker-compose file based on the settings you provided.
+Then build docker images and run all containers.
 ```
     bash start.sh
 ```

 Connect to the bitcoin container where you can run **bitcoin-cli**
 ```
     make run-bitcoin